DaveMoeller/BrickBattle/README.md

 ## Keys
 The following are navigation keys:

-- Left and right
+- Movement
 	* a/d Keys
-	* Left, Right Arrow Keys
+	* Left, Right, Up, and Down Arrow Keys
-	* Left/Right Mouse Buttons
+	* Left, Right, Forward, and Back Mouse Buttons